rpetrusha/docs/docs/csharp/expression-trees-execution.md

 if they represent the same algorithm will also be time consuming to execute.
-You'll likely find that the compute time you save avoiding any extra calls to `LambdaExpression.Compile()` will be more than consumed by the time executing code that determines of two different expression trees result in the same executable code.
+You'll likely find that the compute time you save avoiding any extra calls to
+<xref:System.Linq.Expressions.LambdaExpression.Compile%2A?displayProperty=nameWithType> will be more than consumed by the time executing
+code that determines of two different expression trees result in the same executable code.